 Probably most of you who use USB flash drives (Memory sticks) after you stick connected to your PC, appeared in a box (AutoPlay), A list with more options ....
 (See image below.)

 The last option in the list is called "Speed up my system using Windows ReadyBoost".
-If you click on this option, a box will appear that you have the option to use USB StickCPC as RAM.
+If you click on this option, a box will open in which you have the option to use USB StickCPC as RAM.
 All you have to do is check the box next to "Use this device"." -> Apply -> OK.

 If you have 2GB USB memory and free space, just 260MB, Windows Vista will use only free space (ie 260MB), a space that can no longer be used for data storage.
 Once this option is activated, a file will appear on the stick "ReadyBoost.sfcache"The 260MB. (in my case) .
 To increase performance operating system, it recommended would be to not have data stored on USB memory and use it only as a supplement external RAM.

 For a system running OS Windows Vista, this option is welcome (on Windows XP, there is no such option), known to be that Vista requires a lot of system resources (RAM + CPU) especially when running with the AERO GUI.